ImmerIris: A Large-Scale Dataset and Benchmark for Off-Axis and Unconstrained Iris Recognition in Immersive Applications: Benchmarks

+In~\cref{tab:exp-1v1-factor}, we then analyze how isolated factors (\ie, occlusion, dilation, illumination change and gaze variation) affect recognition performance on their respective protocols:

+Though occlusion partly obscures iris textures, it affects performance only moderately, as FRR@FAR(1e-5) on Occlusion increases by 9.34\% on average compared with Control.
+Surprisingly, dilation does not substantially degrade recognizability.
+However, SOTAs' performance drops considerably on Light, where paired irises naturally dilate and constrict due to illumination variation, suggesting that normalization is also sensitive to lighting changes.
+Gaze variation accounts for an average 36.99\% degradation, making it the most challenging factor in the immersive scenario.

-\textbf{Regarding normalization-free paradigm:} 5) IR-BBox handles degradations (\ie, occlusion and dilation) effectively and is robust to pupil size variation, ranking first or second across these protocols.
-It improves by 4.12–16.82\% over IR-Norm, validating the stand-alone strength of being normalization-free.
-6) Nonetheless, though IR-BBox outperforms most SOTAs under gaze point variation, it lacks a decisive advantage, suggesting that dedicated improvements are required to address this factor.
-We highlight this as a promising direction for future research.
+The proposed NormFree handles occlusion and dilation effectively and is even robust to illumination changes, ranking first or second across these protocols.
+Its performance gain over NormKeep is more significant here (4.12–16.82\%) than in~\cref{tab:exp-1v1-general}, suggesting that waiving normalization may be especially beneficial for handling degradations.
+Nonetheless, though NormFree outperforms most SOTAs under gaze variation, it lacks a decisive advantage, suggesting that dedicated improvements may be required to address this factor, which we will take up in future research.